 So, you've prepared for your numerical reasoning test, how should you approach the questions when you are taking your test for real?
 As well as practice, there are some strategies to think about which might help.

-4. Beware the multiple choice options - most multiple aptitude tests have what are called distracters.
+- 4. Beware the multiple choice options - most multiple aptitude tests have what are called distractors.
 These are options which are deliberately similar to the correct answer or the answer to a silly mistake.
 Beware of these; they are designed to test if you are reading the question properly.

 Your rights as a test-taker